 Braces vs. Clear Aligners

-In the late 1990s, Invisalign shook up the orthodontic industry by releasing the first-ever clear aligners—plastic trays that could perform similar functions to braces without all the metal.
+In the late 1990s, Invisalign shook up the orthodontic industry by releasing the first mass-market clear aligners — plastic trays that could perform similar functions to braces without all the metal.
 Since then, clear aligners have been a popular treatment option, especially among adults.

-Rather than brackets that are affixed to your teeth, clear aligners are removable.
+Unlike brackets that are affixed to your teeth, clear aligners are removable.
 You receive an entire series and move from one to the next every few weeks.
-They’re a whole lot less noticeable, but they’re also susceptible to human error.
-If you don’t keep them in for 22+ hours per day, your teeth will take longer to shift.
+They’re a lot less noticeable, but they’re also susceptible to human error.
+If you don’t wear them for 22+ hours per day, your teeth will take longer to shift.
 Braces and Invisalign both require regular office visits to assess your progress and make any necessary adjustments.

 Braces can handle just about any teeth and jaw misalignments you throw at them, but so can clear aligners like Invisalign, which can incorporate attachments (like elastics) to induce more complex movements.